Whether you own a small boat or a larger, sea-going cruiser, it’s essential that you have the right boat insurance.

 - Injury to another person.

-In short, third-party insurance covers your liability for other people’s losses.
-But it won’t cover damage to yourself or your own property.
+In short, third-party insurance covers damage you cause to other people, but won’t cover injury or damage to yourself or your property.

-- Deterioration and loss of value due to wear and tear and ageing.
+- Deterioration and loss of value due to wear and tear, lack of maintenance, and ageing.

 - Damage caused by vermin, insects, marine life, and damp.